-Due to the improvement of the Spanish economy, the Spanish market is experiencing a growth of M&A transactions involving private equity funds.
-Also, in 2018 and during the first semester of 2019, there has been a boost in real estate transactions.
-Favourable special regimes envisaged for real estate entities such as Spanish Real Estate Investment Trusts (SOCIMIs) and companies engaged in the rental of properties have contributed to the growth of companies within this sector.
+Due to the improvement of the Spanish economy, the Spanish market has experienced a growth of M&A transactions involving private equity (PE) funds.
+Also, in the past few years there has been a boost in real estate transactions.
+Favourable special regimes envisaged for real estate entities such as Spanish real estate investment trusts (SOCIMIs) and companies engaged in the rental of properties have contributed to the growth of companies within this sector.

-Also, relevant tax credits available for companies associated with R&D and IP activities are contributing to the allocation of innovation hubs in Spain, and also to the investment in R&D activities by Spanish companies.
+Furthermore, relevant tax credits available for companies associated with research and development (R&D) and intellectual property (IP) activities are contributing to the allocation of innovation hubs in Spain, and also to investment in R&D activities by Spanish companies.